 Choosing the right match type to use is dependent on your business goals and advertising strategy and is a crucial step to ensure efficiency.
 Before you can decide what keyword types to use you need to define your advertising goals and budget.

-Once you’ve decided that information, here are some general guidelines on how to choose the right keyword match types.
+Once you’ve decided that information, here are some general guidelines8 on how to choose the right keyword match types for your business.

 Broad match keywords should be used sparingly, unless you have a very large budget, your goal is brand awareness, or there is very low search volume for your relevant search terms.
 Because it is the broadest match type, often your ads will match to searches that are less relevant to your business.
 They will also match to the largest number of search queries and can often lead to inflated spending if not properly controlled & monitored.

-Broad match and broad match modifier keywords are generally best when your advertising goal puts volume over quality or when using advertising to discover new keywords and search terms relevant to your business.
-Because of the higher volume possible, broad match and BMMs have the ability to spend a larger amount of money, some on qualified clicks and some on unqualified clicks.
+Broad match keywords are generally best when your advertising goal puts volume over quality or when using advertising to discover new keywords and search terms relevant to your business.
+Because of the higher volume possible, broad match keywords have the ability to spend a larger amount of money, some on qualified clicks and some on unqualified clicks.

 Phrase match allows you to appear for searches with phrases that you already know are relevant to your business while still allowing other words to appear in the search queries.
 Phrase match can be useful when you want to refine your targeting to more relevant search terms without venturing too broadly into uncharted territory.
 This can lead to higher efficiency campaigns.
 It can also mean you miss out on some searches that are still relevant but don’t contain your phrase match keywords.